by Gilad Atzmon

 Here, we detect a clear discrepancy between the Jewish Diaspora phantasmic, progressive mantra which attributes humanist and universal ethics to Jewish politics, and the reality of the Jewish state that is, itself, racist to the bone.

 It is understandable that Max Blumenthal, David Sheen and many Jewish Left persons and organisations are devastated by the scale of ‘new’ racism in Israel.
 But I ask myself, how would progressive Jews-only organisations such as JVP or IJAN react to 100.000 Sudanese attempting to join their ranks.
 Would they accept them?
 I think we all know the answer to that.

 If Jews want to really oppose racism, they may want to consider cleansing their own political culture of any trace of exclusivism.
 But my guess is that, by the time they get round to this, they won’t be Jews anymore – they would have become ordinary people, they might even accomplish the early Zionist dream and become people like all other people.

-Posted by Gilad Atzmon on October 23, 2013, With 1635 Reads Filed under Middle East, World.
+Posted by Gilad Atzmon on October 23, 2013, With 1637 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.